 I understand that you are “FREAKING OUT” and I am happy that you wrote because it means you are trying to find a way to salvage the situation.
 In this, is your implicit recognition that your relationship is not un-salvageable.

 You have the opportunity to ensure that this relationship now moves forward on an excellent footing.
 Very specifically, do not punish him for being honest.
 Right now is where you get to set the stage on which the rest of your relationship will reside.
 If you punish him today for telling you the truth, do you think that he will tell you the truth tomorrow.

 If you can’t seriously and very honestly engage in this situation, then do yourself a favour and him too: leave him alone to find someone who will love him, warts and all.
 You too.
 If you are dishonest about your ability to actually let these things go, then the only other alternative here is that you will become an insecure wreck, only increasing with time.
 If you delude yourself into believing that you can trust him ‘despite…’ then you are headed for heartbreak and pain.
 Again, and always: Where there is no trust, there is no longevity.
 And unless you are a glutton for punishment…

 He deserves to be loved along with his past, not in spite of his past.

 As do we all.

-And you, you have absolutely every right to completely disagree with the above and instead land on I can’t be with someone who has had this thing in particular in his past.
+And you, you have absolutely every right to completely disagree with the above and instead land on I can’t be with someone who has committed this thing in particular in his past.
 Just don’t prolong your situation more than is necessary and remember that every love is a lesson and that every lesson is one step closer to taking you to your Great True Love because the sooner you stop focusing on his past, the quicker you’ll get around to your present.
-(I am a hippie.
-Obvi.)

 In your corner, always.